steventhan/portfolio-manager/README.md

 * *IStockDataQuery* is the super interface for *ISingleStockDataQuery* and *IBasketStockDataQuery*.
 * Queries should work with anything that implements the *StockDataRetriever* interface.

-### Other Notes
+### Optional

-* (Optional) Try out different investment strategies: periodically investing a fixed amount of money, buying and selling to maintain a specific balance in a basket, etc.
+* Try out different investment strategies: periodically investing a fixed amount of money, buying and selling to maintain a specific balance in a basket, etc.
 * Graph the outputs
 * Interactivity